naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/bunn_iclr25/README.md

 ```
 @inproceedings{bunn_iclr25,
 title = {Bundle Neural Network for message diffusion on graphs},
-author = {author = {Jacob Bamberger and Federico Barbero and Xiaowen Dong and Michael M. Bronstein}},
+author = {Jacob Bamberger and Federico Barbero and Xiaowen Dong and Michael M. Bronstein},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }